Atomoxetine

-Atomoxetine, sold under the brand name Strattera, among others, is a medication used to treat attention deficit hyperactivity disorder (ADHD).
-It may be used alone or along with psychostimulants.
-It is also used as a cognitive enhancer to improve alertness, attention, and memory.
+Atomoxetine, sold under the brand name Strattera, is a selective norepinephrine reuptake inhibitor (sNRI) medication used to treat attention deficit hyperactivity disorder (ADHD) and, to a lesser extent, cognitive disengagement syndrome (CDS).
+It may be used alone or along with stimulant medication.
+It enhances the executive functions of self-motivation, sustained attention, inhibition, working memory, reaction time, and emotional self-regulation.
 Use of atomoxetine is only recommended for those who are at least six years old.
-It is taken by mouth.
-Atomoxetine is a norepinephrine reuptake inhibitor and is believed to work by increasing norepinephrine and dopamine levels in the brain.
+It is taken orally.
+The effectiveness of atomoxetine is comparable to the commonly prescribed stimulant medication methylphenidate.

-Common side effects of atomoxetine include abdominal pain, loss of appetite, nausea, feeling tired, and dizziness.
+Common side effects of atomoxetine include abdominal pain, decreased appetite, nausea, feeling tired, and dizziness.
 Serious side effects may include angioedema, liver problems, stroke, psychosis, heart problems, suicide, and aggression.
 There is a lack of data regarding its safety during pregnancy; as of 2019, its safety during pregnancy and for use during breastfeeding is not certain.